ambientspecies/computational-statistics/README.md

 # computational-statistics
-School and personal projects relating to computation statistics
+School and personal projects relating to computational statistics written in R